 Ramsgate, Kent

-This chic and stylish small hotel in a restored Regency building has an enviable clifftop position overlooking the beach and Royal Harbour.
+This chic and stylish small hotel, in a beautifully restored Regency building that once hosted the future Queen Victoria, has lovely public spaces for relaxing, drinking or dining, and an enviable clifftop position on a garden square above the sands and Royal Harbour.

 There are few places are more beautiful than the UK's south coast, home to the the 630 mile stretch that is the South West Coast Path, running from Minehead in Somerset to Poole Harbour in Dorset, not to mention an array of award-winning beaches and seaside activities.